 After reading excellent Ken Shirriff’s blog on reverse-engineering parts of the Z80 CPU, I decided to learn how to decipher some of the chip die-shots myself.
 It turns out not to be that difficult if you follow certain guidelines, which I will describe in this post.

 Start with a good and clean die shot.
 Although the Visual 6502 team had a good one, it was somewhat grainy, and I’ve found a much cleaner version here.
 There is a slight difference in masks, but the functions are the same.
 In fact, it may even help to look at several versions when trying to decipher the layout.

-In my previous post I described an Arduino dongle and the software that can be used to clock a Z80 CPU and dump states of its buses and pins while executing a controlled set of test cases.
+In my previous post, I described an Arduino dongle and the software that can be used to clock a Z80 CPU and dump the states of its buses and pins while executing a controlled set of test cases.

 Here I show a trace of every single Z80 instruction as run by that setup.
 I also outlined some of the tests created manually that clarified a few situations which were not too obvious (to me) after reading various pieces of documentation.Continue reading